llm-bible/llm-bible.github.io/_publications/zhuo2023ice.markdown

 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2304.14317"}
   - {name: "Code", url: "https://github.com/terryyz/ice-score}},"}
-tags: ['Reinforcement Learning', 'TACL', 'RAG', 'Has Code', 'ACL', 'Applications']
+tags: ['Applications', 'RAG', 'TACL', 'Reinforcement Learning', 'ACL', 'Has Code']
 ---
 Recent advancements in the field of natural language generation have facilitated the use of large language models to assess the quality of generated